jcopperman/raspberry-pi-build-light/README.md

 - Install the required libraries, including `RPi.GPIO`.

 ### LED Setup
 - Connect LEDs to the GPIO pins on your Raspberry Pi.
-In this project, I used KY-016 full color [LED module](https://arduinomodules.info/ky-016-rgb-full-color-led-module/).
+In this project, I used the KY-016 full color [LED module](https://arduinomodules.info/ky-016-rgb-full-color-led-module/).
+Note: You will need to add resistors to your LED's if you're not using a module to maintain the current.
     - Red LED (GPIO pin 17)
     - Green LED (GPIO pin 27)
     - Blue LED (GPIO pin 18)